EldritchElli/SDW/Core.md

 ### Alter X

-this ability alters an existing ablility. the alteration is described in the text.
+this ability alters an existing ablility. you must have learned the mentioned ability to gain the benefits of this ability.
+The alteration is described in the text.

 ### Research

 this abiliy gathers information.
-Research can be used in combat mode and cost 3 Stamina.

 ### Debility

-this action causes a target suffer a negitive Effect. the target can suffer multiple Debilities at once keep the highest Debility if they affect the same statistics.
-Debilities take precident over Enhancement, abilities and items.
+this action causes a target suffer a negitive Effect.

 ### End